richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 Before we can link AppSignal to Jira we need to configure Jira to accept our OAuth request.

 Sign in to Jira and open the "Settings" (Cogwheel) menu on the bottom of the sidebar.
-Then select "Producs".
+Then select "Products".

 ![Administration navigation](/images/screenshots/jira/navigation.png)